The time to file your tax returns is coming soon

 Form 10E can be filed online.
 Here are the following steps to file Form 10E online –

 Step 2: After you have logged in, click on the tab named ‘e-file’ and select the 2nd option ‘Income Tax Form’.
-Further select ‘File Income Tax Forms’.
+Further, select ‘File Income Tax Forms’.

 Step 3: Once you select ‘File ITR forms’, the below screen will appear with three options: (i) Person with Business/ Professional Income (ii) Person without Business/Professional Income (iii) Persons not dependent on any source of Income.

-select file itr forms
+file itr forms

 Step 4: Select the second option, Persons without Business/Professional Income.
-You will find Form 10E link under this option.
+You will find the Form 10E link under this option.

-file form 10e
+personal details on form 10e

 Important Points About the Form 10E